AInoob3202/GSoC-proposal/README.md

 ## Proposal
 I have roughly read the files of DeepChem on their Github, and we can divide it into three part:
-- fundamental framework of DeepChem that mainly includes data pre-treatment, math processer and theory applier.
+- fundamental framework of DeepChem that mainly includes data pre-treatment, math processor and theory applier.
 - mid-transfer layer that mainly includes functions (e.g.,ML models,encoders)
-- output interpreter who makes the calculated features into specific aspects(e.g.,medecine,chemical particle)
+- output interpreter who makes the calculated features into specific aspects(e.g.,medicine,chemical particle)

 Thus our work will start from the fundamental layer, and after that we debug and apply it to advanced layer step by step.